climateintelligence/smartduck-docs/_sources/sections/crai.md

 ## Installation

-climatereconstructionAI is written in Python and based on the PyTorch framework and the NVIDIA CUDA® Deep Neural Network library (cuDNN).
+CRAI is written in Python and based on the PyTorch framework and the NVIDIA CUDA® Deep Neural Network library (cuDNN).
 It is licensed under the terms of the BSD 3-Clause.

 Step 1: clone the branch of the repository:
 ```bash